A combination of factors is spreading suffering across the region. Oxfam is working with partners to alleviate hunger and push for solutions.

 South Sudan has experienced widespread seasonal flooding for five consecutive years.
 Since May 2021, an estimated 835,000 people have been affected by flooding along the White Nile river, when early seasonal rain caused the river to flood areas across the country's north.
 Entire communities have fled to higher ground.
 About 366,000 people are currently displaced.

 "The biggest issue I am facing with my children is hunger," says Nyakaal Kel Madoot, 56, who fled with her nine children her house in Ganyiel after flooding destroyed it.
 She explains the area in Lakes State, where she found safety with other displaced people due to the area's higher ground, lacks clean water and proper sanitation.

 The recent flooding also hit areas recovering from conflict, and the threat of COVID-19 is particularly severe in areas where people are already malnourished.

-How is Oxfam Supporting the People of South Sudan
+How Oxfam Supports the People of South Sudan

 Oxfam has been working in South Sudan for 30 years and is collaborating with local organizations to help 130,000 people with clean water, safe sanitation facilities, essential hygiene items, and hygiene education carried out by community members.
 Oxfam is helping to distribute seeds, tools, fishing equipment, and providing cash to 3,300 households to help them buy food and other essentials.